 Turn off the PC and go to BIOS.
 Locate the USB configuration menu.
 On most motherboards, the menu is located under the Advanced menu.
 Find it and go inside.

 You’ll find an option for Intel xHCI Mode.
 Change that from Smart Auto to Auto.
-If it’s already in Auto, change it to Disabled.
+If it’s already in Auto, change it to Disable.

 Save the changes and exit.
 Connect the main keyboard and see if it works.